Niall47/MyFirstJava/README.md

 # Vehicle Registration System

-This program is designed to generate large numbers of vehicle records, assign them unique registration numbers.
-Once the registration numbers have been generated and assigned it will scan them against a list of DVLA revoked number combinations and replace them if they are considered offensive.
-It can be run as many times as desired with different results each time.
+This program is intended to generate large numbers of vehicle records, assign them unique registration numbers.
+It uses SpringBoot to provide an API which allows for interaction with the program By default it runs on port 8080

+# URLs
+To make things easier, here are the URLs you will need

+http://localhost:8080/scan - Scans all registrations in the registry for illegal combinations

+http://localhost:8080/start?add=1000 - Creates dummy vehicle and assigns a unique registration number to it

 # Files